Discovery of the optical and radio counterpart to the fast X-ray transient EP240315a: Results and discussion

 \subsection{The early optical and radio fluxes}

 The optical discovery epoch (the cyan diamond data point in Figure~\ref{fig:AT2024eju optical lightcurve}) was obtained $\sim 520$\,s (rest frame) after the EP-WXT stopped detecting the initial X-ray emission.
-It faded by $\sim 2$ magnitudes within $\approx 0.13$~rest-frame days ($m_c = 19.38 \pm 0.08$ to $m_r = 21.34 \pm 0.22$; AB mags).
+It then faded by $\sim 2$ magnitudes within $\approx 0.13$~rest-frame days ($m_c = 19.38 \pm 0.08$ to $m_r = 21.34 \pm 0.22$; AB mags), corresponding to a temporal index of $\approx 0.9$.
 The combination of proximity in time of the initial ATLAS detection and the X-ray counterpart, followed by such a rapid decay could indicate that the earliest optical emission is from the same emitting region and mechanism as the X-ray burst.
 Similar behaviour has been observed in some long GRBs where large field-of-view optical facilities have obtained simultaneous optical and gamma-ray detections \citep[\eg,][]{2005Natur.435..178V,2008Natur.455..183R}.
 It is important to distinguish between the \textit{prompt} and \textit{afterglow} emission in the optical data to create the most accurate picture of the early-time emission from this system for future modelling efforts.
+The afterglow component of the observed emission appears to flatten, or plateau, in the optical ($izy$) bands.

 We combined our \textit{e}-MERLIN and MeerKAT detections with the published Australian Telescope Compact Array (ATCA) 5.5 and 9\,GHz $\sim 100 \, \mu$Jy detections \citep{2024GCN.35968....1L, 2024GCN.35990....1R}, and found that our observations are consistent with self-absorbed synchrotron emission.
 Given the spectral regime in which our data sits, we expect the radio counterpart to increase in flux density over the coming months.